lykimq/learning_ocaml/OCaml_programming/ounit.md

 ------------------------------------------------------------------------------
 ```

-The `FFF` at the top means that all three tests failed.
-The output tells you exactly which test failed and why.
-In this case, it expected `3` but got `4` instead.
+The `FFF` indicates all tests failed.
+The error message specifies which test failed and why, helping you identify and fix the bug.

-**Improving the Test Output**
+## 4. Improving Test Output

-You can make the error messages clearer by using a **printer** function.
-This will show you what the function actually returned.
-Here’s how you do that:
+To make test outputs more informative, use a **printer** function to show what the function returned:

 ```ocaml
 let tests = "test suite for sum" >::: [